Creatine is the most popular sport supplement in the market. It's safe, cheap, and effective. In this post; what's the best time to take creatine?

 In this study, the group close to exercise showed higher muscle creatine levels and a greater increase in muscle strength and muscle hypertrophy (study).

 Pre-workout creatine ingestion could benefits your gains.
 Creatine reaches maximal concentration during exercise.
 This can further increase creatine delivery an uptake by muscle cells.

 Post-Workout Ingestion of Creatine

 Timing affects creatine supplementation.
 Taking it around exercise could improve your gains and creatine efficiency.

 But what's the best time to take creatine, before or after the workout?

 Creatine in your Intra-Workout

-However, intra-workout creatine supplementation could be a nice way of remembering to take your creatine.
-Prepping the intra-workout shake makes it automatic, making sure you don't forget.
+Taking creatine intra-workout could be a nice way of remembering to take it daily.

-Creatine is the most popular ergogenic aid used in the fitness community.
-It shows huge evidence and safety, making it one the most consumed substances.
+Creatine is the most popular supplement used in the fitness community.
+It shows a huge evidence and safety.

 In this post we gave a brief introduction to what creatine does and why it works.
 But the question to answer was: what's the best time to take creatine?